jamesma100/jamesma100.github.io/_posts/2024-01-20-humans-ais-and-the-last-week-on-earth.md

 Dr. Lawson paused for a moment, thinking.

-Matt interjected, "I agree, it's extremely harmful!
+Matt interjected, "I agree.
+It's extremely harmful!
 AI therapists steal work others do, which is _technically_ a violation of Section IV of the Artificial Intelligence Copyright Act."
 His eyes lit up when he spoke.

-The AICA was passed three years ago and was largely backed by digital media conglomerates and Hollywood studios to battle AI corporations as well as independent AI developers.
-As a response, the AI corporations started aggressively hiring lawyers to craft witty defenses.
-Lawyers now make up over 60% of the AI industry's personnel.
-Independent AI developers, on the other hand, turned to the relentless doxing of corporate lawyers and lobbyists as well as occasional drone attacks.
+The AICA was passed three years ago and was largely backed by digital media conglomerates and Hollywood studios to battle AI corporations and independent AI developers.
+As a response, the AI corporations started aggressively hiring lawyers to craft witty defenses, while independent AI developers turned to the relentless doxing of media execs as well as occasional drone attacks.
 The former accused the latter of being unprincipled, while the latter accused the former of being ineffective.
 But despite differences, they remain close allies.

 "And it's not only that," Matt added.
-"On the less technical side, I feel like they kinda exploit people's emotional vulnerabilities and lead them down a rabbit hole.
-A friend told me about his experience with an AI therapist named Alison, and it wasn't positive, to say the least."
+"On the less technical side, I feel like they kind of exploit people's emotional vulnerabilities and lead them down a rabbit hole.
+A friend told me about his experience with an AI therapist named Alison - it wasn't positive, to say the least."
 In the friend's handwritten note before plunging off his seventh floor balcony, he claimed that he did it 'with Alison, for Alison.
 XOXO.'"

 "Yeah, I'd be pissed if they turned Mona Lisa into an AI therapist," George chimed in.
 "Can you imagine the things they'll make her say?
 All that self-help bullshit to make people insecure, then try to sell them some product.
 Can you believe it?
 They're planning turning _Mona Lisa_ into a _salesperson_, for chrissake.
 What's she done to deserve this?"

 I could feel the intensity in the room.
 "Do you think she's being treated fairly today?"

 "Absolutely not.
-I have to pay half my paycheck to go see her every month.
+They lock her up behind some glass wall for a million people to swarm up on her every day, like she's some zoo animal.
+I have to pay half my paycheck to go see her in a private viewing every month, where people are at least civilized.
 I mean, _I'll do it_, obviously, cause it's Mona Lisa, but is the price really necessary?
 It probably goes to some bastard in a suit who owns the Louvre, not to the da Vinci guy who made her.
 And they're fighting tooth and nail to take down all the fake Mona Lisas out there, which I guess I'm in favor of.
 But God, I just can't stand all those bastards in suits, acting like they own her or somethin', when they don't even know what _sfumato_ means."

 "Matt, do you have an answer to that?"
 I asked.